 The right side of the page is an iterations grid that provides a breakdown of work by iterations and teams:

 Teams are represented as rows.
-Click a team name to collapse or expand the row.
+Select a team name to collapse or expand the row.

 Columns display for each iteration that falls within the start and end dates of the release.
-An Unscheduled column will display any user stories or defects that have been assigned to the release without iteration assignments.
+An Unscheduled column displays any user stories or defects that have been assigned to the release without iteration assignments.

 Status indicators display above team work in each iteration column.
 The numeric values are tied to the Grid Unit drop-down.
 The status indicator is color-coded, according to the rules used on the Iteration Status page: